ChrispaixK/OOP-s/README.md

 ## Polymorphism

 > After inherit from attributes,function(methods) from the parent class this allow us to overwrite function from the parent class and modify them in the child class
+> Where do they come up with these names?
+Latin of course!
+Polymorphism means many forms which aptly describes the ability of OOP languages to use the same identifier to cause different behavior.

  Ex: